coverclock/com-diag-hazer/README.md

 # Directories

 * bin - utility source files.
 * cfg - configuration makefiles.
+* dat - NMEA and UBX output captured from actual receivers.
-* fun - functional test source files (may require special hardware).
+* fun - functional test source files.
 * inc - public header files.
 * out - build artifacts.
 * fs - file system overlay that may be useful on the host on which Hazer runs.
 * src - feature implementation and private header source files.
-* tst - unit test source files.
+* tst - unit test source files (does not require a GPS receiver).

 # Utilities